WUSTL-Biol4220/home/course_project.md

 Coronaviruses (family [Coronaviridae](https://talk.ictvonline.org/ictv-reports/ictv_9th_report/positive-sense-rna-viruses-2011/w/posrna_viruses/222/coronaviridae)) are enveloped single-stranded RNA viruses.
 At roughly 30kb in length, coronavirus genomes are large (if not the largest) among RNA viruses.
 Coronaviridae includes two virus subfamilies, Coronavirinae and Torovirinae.
 Coronavirinae is further divided into the virus genera *Alphacoronavirus*, *Betacoronavirus* , *Deltacoronavirus* , and *Gammacoronavirus*.
 SARS-related coronaviruses belong to *Betacoronavirus*, which primarily infect mammals, and include SARS-CoV, MERS-CoV, and now SARS-CoV-2.

+The genome structure for SARS-CoV-2 is shown in the image below.
 ![](assets/course_project/sars_cov_2_genome.jpg)

-SARS-CoV-2 has the following genomic structure:
+Major features of the genome include
 - Structural proteins (from exterior to interior)
   - S, the spike protein, facilitates the attachment of the virion to the cell, and the entry of the virion into the cell.
   - E, the envelope protein, is the smallest of the structural proteins, facilitates protein-protein interactions and protein-environment interactions, but appears to have varied and "enigmatic" roles